-In the absence of hh ligand, Ptc inhibits Smo activity, probably by preventing its cell surface localization.
-Suppressor of Fused (Su(fu)) binds to ci and retains it in the cytoplasm. ci is proteolytically processed, facilitated by a cytoplasmic signal transducer complex consisting of cos, fu and sequential phosphorylation by Pka-C1, sgg, Ckla to produce a transcriptional repressor form of ci, (Ci(R) /Ci75), for hh target genes (FBrf0220683 and FBrf0231236).
+In the absence of hh ligand, ptc inhibits smo activity, probably by preventing its cell surface localization.
+Suppressor of Fused (Su(fu)) binds to ci and retains it in the cytoplasm. ci is proteolytically processed, facilitated by a cytoplasmic signal transducer complex consisting of cos, fu and sequential phosphorylation by Pka-C1, sqg, Ckla to produce a transcriptional repressor form of ci, (Ci(R) /Ci75), for hh target genes (FBrf0220683 and FBrf0231236).

-Many gene products that are either part of the process, can also regulate it and some, both positively and negatively regulate the pathway, depending on the present or absence of hh.

-hh is a morphogen.
+Many gene products that are either part of the process, can also regulate it and some, both positively and negatively regulate the pathway, depending on the presence or absence of <a href="https://doi.org/10.2016/jhb.20 hh is a morphogen.
 At different levels of hh, different genes are activated.
 During embryonic and limb development in Drosophila, hh is produced by posterior compartment (P) cells and diffuses to reach target cells in anterior (A) compartment.
 In the A compartment hh acts as a morphogen by activating responsive genes differentially depending on its levels.